CprE-KMUTNB/Softdev-1-Nutcha/README.md

 These device connect to Node-RED by a dongle which forward the message to the MQTT broker through Zigbee2MQTT.
 Zigbee2MQTT also has it's own web interface so that we can config.
 1. Motion Detector <br>
 This device operates by sensing the motion sensor and and sends it to the [MQTT](#more-about-mqtt) broker
+1. Scan card <br>
+    which cards can be scanned by collecting their RFID.